robocomp/robocomp/doc/innermodel.md

 Perceptive components typically extend or update InnerModel after processing data coming from sensors.

-A simple example of the use of InnerModel in a generated component is when we want to create a controller tha drives the robot to reach some 2D point on the floor.
-The easiest way is to transform the world coordiantes of the target into the robot's reference system.
+A simple example of the use of InnerModel in a generated component is when we want to create a controller that drives the robot to reach some 2D point on the floor.
+The easiest way is to transform the world coordinates of the target into the robot's reference system.
 This transformed point is actually a vector coming out from the robot and reaching the target.
 We only need to compute the angle between this vector and the robot heading direction and use it to set a correcting rotation speed that will eventually align the robot with the target.
-At the same time, the module of that vector can be a good magnitude to control the advence speed of the robot.
+At the same time, the module of that vector can be a good magnitude to control the advance speed of the robot.